 Meat to round off the meal, we enjoyed the Braised 3-Layer Meat with Yam (Kau Yoke), which had a good amount of sauce with tender pieces of meat and yam lining back to back to each other.
 The taste is flavorsome and not too overpowering with the spices.
 The chef pulled it off very well!

 The yummy dessert for the night was the traditional dish, Yam paste or better known in Hokkien as orh nee.
 All of us could not resist this delicious dessert of mashed yam paste and pumpkin with ginkgo nuts.
 This dessert was served with a topping of fried cashew nuts.
 The pumpkin complemented the sweet and creamy yam but I prefer just to have the latter.

 This meal came up to a reasonable RM103, and is indeed a good choice for us.
 Hop on over to their website for more information plus their packages menu which also offer delicacies of superior seafood such as this lobster dish.

-Do not worry, there are ample parking spaces found right in front of the restaurant.
+There are ample parking spaces right in front of the restaurant.
 Click here for the Map Location.

 Restaurant Chao Zhou

 No. 107 & 109 & 111 Jalan Gan Chai Leng